 Netizens now target Shah Rukh Khan's 'Pathaan' over Dawood Ibrahim's second marriage

+With Shah Rukh Khan's 'Pathaan' set for release, Twitter users link it to Dawood's second marriage in Pakistan.

 Mumbai, Jan 17: With Shah Rukh Khan and Deepika Padukone's 'Pathaan' release around the corner, a section of netizens have got yet another reason to target the Hindi flick already caught in controversies.